 For the master's thesis, the Graduate College does not require a defense.
 Master's students should check with their departments to find out what the program requirements are for a master's defense and committee.

-Doctoral students should contact their departmental office at least 3 weeks before the scheduled date of the final examination (defense) to initiate the process of committee appointment.
+Doctoral students should submit their committee appointment request through the Graduate College Student Portal at least 3 weeks before the scheduled date of the final examination (defense) to initiate the process of committee appointment.
 All doctoral examination committees must be appointed by the dean of the Graduate College.
 Each committee must meet the minimum requirements for doctoral committees established by the Graduate College.
 Departments may have additional requirements.

 Doctoral students are required to be registered during the entire term in which the final examination is held.
 Further information about this registration requirement may be found in the Graduate College Handbook.